stt-datacore/website/static/crew/icheb_crew.md

 series: voy
 memory_alpha:
 bigbook_tier: 7
-events: 6
+events: 11
 in_portal: true
 published: true
 ---

-His ENG base only recently fell out of the top 10, but we're going to have to wait and see to find out how regular Borg events are likely to be before we decide how much that's worth.
-His lede should be double stat-boosting collections, but with a relatively pricey build, you might opt to level him after other crew.
+Borg events stop and start more than a rusted, red '36 Ford, but ST:Picard has at least a chance to bring them around again on weekends where Icheb may find work as a bit player shuttle pilot.
+His lede should be double stat-boosting collections, but with a relatively pricey build, you might opt to level him after other daily-useful crew.